-Our counsellor is highly experienced with qualifications in psychology and social work.
+St Mary's College students can access our partner school counselling team if and when the need arises.
 Student and family participation is voluntary, but available to our entire school community at no cost.

 Our Auslan Club operates over lunchtime at various campuses as requested by students.
 The club, usually facilitated by a deaf role model, is open to students who use Auslan as a first language or those seeking to learn it as a second language.
-Hearing friends are encouraged to attend and discover this dynamic Language other than English.
+Hearing friends are encouraged to attend and discover this dynamic second language.